Top 15 garden birds to look out for this winter

 Bramblings are similar in size to chaffinches and often travel in large mixed flocks.

 These finches migrate to the UK during winter and tend to be found searching for mast in beech woodland.

 Goldfinch (Carduelis carduelis)

-Goldfinches are a common breeding bird that are often seen at feeders during the winter.
+Goldfinches are a common breeding bird often seen at feeders during winter.
 Their diet mainly consists of seeds, and niger seed in particular is a firm favourite.